 - Co-author, “Civil Practice: Trying the Case – 2019 Edition,” Illinois Institute of Continuing Legal Education, December 2018.

-- Faculty, Pocket MBA Fall 2015: Finance for Lawyers and Other Professionals, “A Pocket Full of Ethical Considerations,” Practising Law Institute Seminar, November 2–3, 2015, Chicago.
+- Faculty, Pocket MBA Fall 2015: Finance for Lawyers and Other Professionals, “A Pocket Full of Ethical Considerations,” Practicing Law Institute Seminar, November 2–3, 2015, Chicago.

-- Author, “Ethical Questions,” Practising Law Institute, Corporate Law and Practice Course Handbook Series, 2015.
+- Author, “Ethical Questions,” Practicing Law Institute, Corporate Law and Practice Course Handbook Series, 2015.